 accordance with established Department guidelines.

-meeting victim needs and recommends how DOCS can best meet these needs.
+Services in meeting victim needs and recommends how DOCCS can best meet

 - Assists the New York State

 groups programs and provides education and information on individual

 hotlines, including participation in presentations to a wide range of